Peacocks (clothing)

-Peacocks is a fast-fashion retail chain from the United Kingdom based in Cardiff, Wales.
-The chain is now part of the Edinburgh Woollen Mill group, and employs over 6,000 people.
-There are currently over four hundred Peacocks retail outlets located in the United Kingdom; and more than two hundred stores located in twelve other countries throughout Europe.
+Anglo Global Property Limited, trading as Peacocks, is a British clothing retailer, founded in Warrington in 1884.

-Originally selling home goods and basic clothing, Peacocks has been re-branded over the years as a value fashion store.
+Originally selling home goods and basic clothing, Peacocks later re-branded as a value fashion store.
 Richard Kirk, the former owner of the chain, worked hard to transform Peacocks into a major fashion player.
 The retailer won numerous awards, notably the Best Value Retailer award from Drapers.

-In January 2012, Peacocks entered administration and was bought by the Edinburgh Woollen Mill Group.
-Edinburgh Group also owns the Jane Norman chain, a fashion outlet for women.
+In November 2020, its then-owners The Edinburgh Woollen Mill collapsed into administration.
+In January 2021, The Edinburgh Woollen Mill was rescued, but with the ownership of Peacocks being transferred out of the business in April 2021 to a separate sister company, Green Spark Holdings Limited.

 History

-Founding

-Peacocks was established in Warrington in 1884, as a family-run business selling a wide range of goods.
-Over the years, Peacocks Penny Bazaar has expanded, opening more outlets and tailoring its look to keep up with the times and trends.
-It has remained a family business throughout the Peacocks family history.
+In 1884, Peacocks was established by Albert Peacock in Warrington as a family-run 'penny bazaar' business selling a wide range of goods.

-Relocation and expansion

-The company moved to Cardiff in the 1940s, where it remains headquartered.
-The move had a profound impact on the group's growth, which for many years concentrated its increasing network in south Wales and southern England.
+The company relocated to Cardiff in the 1940s, the move having a profound impact on Peacocks' growth, allowing it to expand its presence in Southern England and Wales.

 Peacocks expanded further in the early 1990s, and the company was listed on the London Stock Exchange in December 1999.

-2005: Management buyout
+Management buyout

 In October 2005, a £400 million management buyout led by Richard Kirk was negotiated, funded and organized by Echelon Capital and sponsored by Goldman Sachs, as well as hedge funds like Och-Ziff and Perry Capital controlling 55% of the new holding company.
 On 1 February 2006, the company unlisted from the exchange, and again became privately owned.

 In line with the increased demand for value for money fashion, Peacocks began to provide high fashion women's wear, men's wear and children's wear.
 High street outlets were revamped and placed together, with a steer towards prime locations.

-2012: Administration
+The Edinburgh Woollen Mill ownership

 On 16 January 2012, Peacocks confirmed that it planned to enter administration, putting up to 100,000 jobs at risk.
 On 18 January 2012, KPMG was appointed administrators to Peacocks.
 On 19 January 2012, 250 head office staff were made redundant.

-On 22 February 2012, it was announced that Peacocks had been sold to the Edinburgh Woollen Mill Group.
+On 22 February 2012, it was announced that Peacocks had been sold to The Edinburgh Woollen Mill (EWM).
 EWM purchased the Peacocks brand, 388 outlets, concessions, the headquarters and logistics functions in Wales.
 224 outlets were not sold to EWM, resulting in 3,100 immediate job losses.
-Some branches reopened, and EWM has stated plans to open hundreds more in the United Kingdom and abroad at some stage in the future.
+Some branches reopened, and EWM stated they had plans to open hundreds more stores in the United Kingdom and abroad in the future.

-The Edinburgh Woollen Mill (Group) now consists of two core brands: Peacocks and Edinburgh Woollen Mill.